 Running a small business in today’s fast-moving economy often requires the right equipment to stay competitive.
 From construction tools and delivery vehicles to restaurant ovens and medical devices, having up-to-date machinery can make or break your growth.
-Yet, buying new equipment outright can strain cash flow.
-That’s where equipment financing becomes one of the best solutions for small business owners looking to scale without financial pressure.

 This guide explores the best equipment financing options for small business owners, including how they work, the qualifications required, and how to select the right fit for your goals.

-ToggleWhat Is Equipment Financing?
+What Is Equipment Financing?

-Why Equipment Financing Is a Smart Choice for Small Businesses
+Why Equipment Financing is a Smart Choice for Small Businesses

 Here’s why small business owners across the U.S. choose equipment financing:

-Comparison: Top Equipment Financing Options in 2025
+Comparison: Top Equipment Financing Options

 | Financing Option | Best For | Typical Term | Credit Score Range |

-| Equipment Loan | Purchasing long-term machinery | 2–6 years | 600+ |
+| Equipment Loan | Purchasing long-term machinery you intend to keep | 2–6 years | 600+ |

 | Equipment Lease | Regularly upgrading technology or tools | 1–5 years | 550+ |